Translate

 SEND SUPPORT WHEN LEARNING FROM HOME

-To all children and young people with special educational needs and disabilities (SEND), their parents/carers and families, and others who support them.
+To all children with special educational needs and disabilities (SEND), their parents/carers and families.

-Please find below further activities and advice to support your child during the school closure
+Please find below further activities and advice to support your child during school closure or when your child is unable to attend school.

 Supporting your child with SEND: learning at home (School Closure)